estevanmaito/windmill-react-ui/README.md

 <Button size="larger">Larger</Button>
 ```

 ⚠ Use `npm run cz` instead of `git commit`!
-It will guide through some short questions and guarantee that you commit message is standardized.
+It will guide you through some short questions and guarantee that you commit message is standardized.

 Commit will also trigger linting and test coverage.